Christian Yelich Player Props: Brewers vs. Cubs

 Cubs Pitching Rankings

-- Cubs pitchers combine to surrender the fewest home runs in baseball (80 total, one per game).
+- The Cubs surrender the fewest home runs in baseball (81 total, one per game).

-- Steele (9-2) is looking for his 10th win when he gets the starting nod for the Cubs in his 16th start of the season.
-He has a 2.43 ERA in 85 1/3 innings pitched, with 76 strikeouts.
+- Stroman aims for his 10th victory when he makes the start for the Cubs, his 19th of the season.
+He is 9-6 with a 2.76 ERA and 92 strikeouts in 107 2/3 innings pitched.

-- In his most recent time out on Friday against the Cleveland Guardians, the left-hander threw 6 1/3 scoreless innings while surrendering three hits.
+- In his last appearance on Saturday, the righty threw 5 2/3 innings against the Cleveland Guardians, giving up five earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.